Metis (MTS) Trading Up 0.1% This Week

-Metis (MTS) traded flat against the US dollar during the 24-hour period ending at 14:00 PM Eastern on February 20th.
-Metis has a market capitalization of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last 24 hours.
-One Metis token can currently be purchased for approximately $0.0107 or 0.00000025 BTC on major cryptocurrency exchanges.
-During the last week, Metis has traded up 0.1% against the US dollar.
+Metis (MTS) traded flat against the U.S. dollar during the twenty-four hour period ending at 8:00 AM E.T. on February 21st.
+One Metis token can now be bought for approximately $0.0107 or 0.00000025 BTC on major cryptocurrency exchanges.
+During the last seven days, Metis has traded up 0.1% against the U.S. dollar.
+Metis has a total market capitalization of $33.34 billion and $200.13 worth of Metis was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.